sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2500 - preprocessors/1050 - merge-lines.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/merge_lines_ocr_2.png)

-For example, the phrase `Name (First, Middle, Last, Suffix, Trust or Custodian)` is not one line, but is instead split on every word.
+For example, the phrase `Name (First, Middle, Last, Suffix, Trust or Custodian)` is not one line, but is instead split on words.

 **SOLUTION**